Chart Color Schemes

 Employment performance in Toukley - Norah Head has been below expectations when compared to most other areas nationally

-Toukley - Norah Head has a balanced workforce comprising white and blue collar jobs, with essential services well represented.
-The unemployment rate in September 2025 was 5.6%, with an estimated employment growth of 2.2% over the past year.
+Toukley - Norah Head has a balanced workforce comprising white and blue collar employees, with essential services sectors well represented.
+The unemployment rate was 5.6% as of September 2025.
+Employment growth over the past year was estimated at 2.2%.

 Frequently Asked Questions - Employment